prabs3257/odk-collect-extension/INITIAL-SETUP.md

     ```
     docker compose build
     ```
-    When it finishes, you should see some "Successfully built" type text
+    When it finishes, you should see some "Successfully built" type text.
+Make sure that you do not have any service running on your local port 80.

 * Start the server you just created.
 If its the first time its going to take a while to get ready